 Blackshear gets double-double, No. 6 Florida beats UNF 74-59

+Blackshear gets double-double, No. 6 Florida beats UNF 74-59Florida forward Omar Payne (5) blocks the shot of North Florida guard Garrett Sams (11) during the first half of an NCAA college basketball game Tuesday, Nov.
+5, 2019, in Gainesville, Fla.
+(AP Photo/Matt Stamey)

-GAINESVILLE, Fla. — Kerry Blackshear Jr. had 20 points and 10 rebounds in his Florida debut and the sixth-ranked Gators opened their most anticipated season in more than a decade with a 74-59 victory over North Florida on Tuesday night.
+GAINESVILLE, Fla.
+(AP) -- Kerry Blackshear Jr. had 20 points and 10 rebounds in his Florida debut and the sixth-ranked Gators opened their most anticipated season in more than a decade with a 74-59 victory over North Florida on Tuesday night.

 Blackshear was every bit as good as advertised.
 The 6-foot-10 graduate transfer who came to Gainesville after four years at Virginia Tech added three assists and two steals.